-The Mint taste comes from menthol, an active oil in the leaves.
-Menthol activates the cold sensors in our tongue, making things with Mint in them seem cooler than they are.
+There are over 600 varieties of mint plants.
+If a recipe just calls for “mint”, what is likely meant is spearmint.The mint taste comes from menthol, an active oil in the leaves.
+Menthol activates the cold sensors in our tongue, making things with mint in them seem cooler than they are.

 The leaves can be used dry or fresh.
 In Western food, the leaves and their extract are mostly used in sweet dishes, such as candies, baked goods, jellies and ice creams.
-Probably the only real exception in which Mint would appear on a dinner plate is as Mint sauce or sprinkled at the last minute into boiled carrots, peas or potatoes.
-In other cuisines, such as Vietnamese, Persian, Lebanese, Northern Indian and Turkish, Mint is used far more extensively in savoury dishes.
+Probably the only real exception in which Mint would appear on a dinner plate is as mint sauce or sprinkled at the last minute into boiled carrots, peas or potatoes.
+In other cuisines, such as Vietnamese, Persian, Lebanese, Northern Indian and Turkish, mint is used far more extensively in savoury dishes.

-Most Mint plants are hardy perennials that propagate via their roots, which makes them easy to grow in your garden, but hard to keep in one spot.
-It's a good candidate for container gardening.
+Most mint plants are hardy perennials that propagate via their roots, which makes them easy to grow in your garden, but hard to keep in one spot.
+Some sources say that makes mint a good candidate for container gardening.

-The Mints best known to us are Peppermint and Spearmint.
-The Mint scent is at its purest and strongest in Peppermint and in Japanese Mint.
+The mints best known to us are peppermint and spearmint.
+The mint scent is at its purest and strongest in peppermint and in Japanese mint.

 In a savoury dish, such as Thai food, you can use basil as a substitute.

-1 small bunch, fresh = approx 10g = 1/2 cup, chopped
+1 small bunch, fresh = approx 10 g = ½ cup, chopped

 You can also use the ice-cube tray trick (see under Herbs) to freeze it.

 Mark Jacob, co-author of “What the Great Ate”, says: